Edward Kenway: Portrayal

 Edward Kenway is voiced by Matt Ryan, who also portrayed the character in a motion capture studio.
 McDevitt admitted that the character and his back story became far more influenced by the culture of Wales than he had originally intended; the developmental team only decided to build their story around a Welsh pirate when they cast Ryan as the voice and image of the character.
 McDevitt originally envisioned Edward to hail from an English port town like Bristol, Portsmouth, or Manchester, but deliberately left his background blank prior to the finalization of the casting process because he wanted to draw from whichever actor was chosen.
-McDevitt praised Ryan for the charisma and the personality he brought to the character, but recalled that he initially read his lines in a West County accent.
+McDevitt praised Ryan for the charisma and the personality he brought to the character, but recalled that he initially read his lines in a West Country accent.
 Ryan was then asked to speak in his natural Welsh accent, which ultimately prompted McDevitt to finalize Edward as a Welsh character from Swansea, which matches his actor's cultural background.
 McDevitt consulted Ryan's father for ideas as he wanted to include some colloquial Welsh phrases into the game's dialogue.

 Ryan noted that unlike the majority of the game's cast of characters who are fictionalized versions of historical figures, Edward is an original character.
 To prepare for the role, Ryan was asked to read books recommended by McDevitt as part of their research of the time period, as the game's developmental team wanted to avoid the usual tropes and archetypes associated with the depiction of piracy in popular fiction.

 Unlike various pirates, Edward is shown to be a fairly reasonable man.
 He has various acts of kindness shown throughout the game, hinting at a softer side, which is fully revealed at the end of the game when he meets his daughter Jennifer Scott.